January 18, 2020

 Because of the way we transport our bees and because we stand behind our products, we have always guaranteed our queens to be alive, healthy, and fertile.
 Packages are imported with a certificate of health and personally guaranteed to be in good shape.
 As always, we plan for the event that something can go wrong and bring up extra packages in our shipments in case any of the packages has trouble while en-route.
 A replacement package is often readily available at that very moment.
 Occasionally a package will arrive with a dead queen (3 year average is less than 1%).
 We have replacement queens available during shipment weeks as well as into summer.

 Package demand continues in both the commercial as well as the hobby beekeeping markets.
-Donna and I talked to our supplier and the bees are in great shape busy building in strength for the almond bloom.
-The weather patterns in California look promising for good hive build and queen raising weather.
+Donna and I talked to our supplier this month and have arranged most of the details for this spring's shipments.
+John said that his bees were in great shape and expected really strong colonies going into the almonds this spring.
 We will continue to monitor the conditions and alert you to any changes that might effect our spring shipment.

 If this is the first time you are ordering bees through us---Welcome!